 OSPRI claims there’s no health risk when using this area as long as you follow the instructions.

 “Do not handle any bait or allow children to wander unsupervised.
 Cereal baits containing 1080 are dyed green.
-Do not hunt or take game from within a two-kilometer radius of the operational area for human or pet consumption.”
+Do not hunt or take game from within a two-kilometre radius of the operational area for human or pet consumption.”

 “Do not bring dogs into the area until the warning signs have been officially removed.
 Dogs are particularly susceptible to 1080.
 They must not be allowed access to bait or poisoned carcasses which remain toxic to dogs until they have fully decomposed.”